daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-09-23-Using-NumPy-to-Compute-Large-Scale-Planetary-Volumes.md

 ```ruby
 volumes_nparray = 4/3 * np.pi * radii**3
 ```
 We sure can!
 NumPy can accomplish the same result in *one fell swoop*!
+We simply plug in our NumPy array for our value of radius in our equation.
+NumPy will apply the calculation to EACH value in our array.
 Let's make sure our volumes match up:

 ```ruby
 print(volumes_list)